 MoDOT will consider additional New Development and Redevelopment Program requirements MoDOT as projects are initiated.
-Project consider evaluations will comprehensive planning procedures and controls to reduce discharge the of pollutants from areas of new development highway and significant redevelopment and drainages. associated The program will consider nonhighway facilities that would prevent or minimize water quality impacts.
+Project consider evaluations will comprehensive planning procedures and controls to reduce the discharge of pollutants from areas of new development highway and significant redevelopment and associated drainages.
+The program will consider nonhighway facilities that would prevent or minimize water quality impacts.
 This program does not apply to normal maintenance activities.

-Figure 2: Permanent detention basin on Route 141 and Big Bend Rd.
+Figure 1: Permanent detention basin on Route 141 and Big Bend Rd.